zonneplan/KiBot/README.md

-  -g DEF, --global-redef DEF       Overwrite a global value (VAR=VAL) -i, --invert-sel                 Generate the outputs not listed as targets -l, --list                       List available outputs (in the config file) -m MKFILE, --makefile MKFILE     Generate a Makefile (no targets created) -n, --no-priority                Don't sort targets by priority -p, --copy-options               Copy plot options from the PCB file
+  -g DEF, --global-redef DEF       Overwrite a global value (VAR=VAL) -i, --invert-sel                 Generate the outputs not listed as targets -l, --list                       List available outputs (in the config file) -L, --log LOGFILE                Log to LOGFILE using maximum debug level.
+                                   Is independent of what is logged to stderr -m MKFILE, --makefile MKFILE     Generate a Makefile (no targets created) -n, --no-priority                Don't sort targets by priority -p, --copy-options               Copy plot options from the PCB file